 Buy the Right Kit

-If you aren't quite certain on it, why not flip it in reverse too.
+If you aren’t quite certain about it, why not flip it in reverse too?
 You can always use incentives like these to help motivate yourself financially.
-Reward yourself for reaching certain milestones. that way, you won't be risking money loss, and you'll be advancing with your kit.
+Reward yourself for reaching certain milestones. that way, you won’t be risking money loss, and you’ll be advancing with your kit.